-Nevada CIP developed and implemented a plan to collect and report on the original five timeliness measures mandated to be reported on by 2013: time to first permanency hearing, time to all subsequent hearings, time to permanency, time to filing of termination of parental rights, and time to termination of parental rights.
+Nevada CIP developed and implemented a plan to collect and report on the original five timeliness measures mandated to be reported on by 2013: time to first permanency hearing, time to all subsequent hearings, time to permanency, time to filing of termination of parental rights.
+Although mandatory reporting will no longer be required after this year, Nevada will continue to collect and report these data as they provide verifiable information concerning the impact of our various initiatives.